christianalfoni/jflux/README.md

 ```

 ####<a name="components-compile">Compile</a>
 The first and only argument passed to a components render method is the `template` function.
-The compile function returns a UI data structure that jFramework understands.
+The compile function returns a UI data structure that jFlux understands.
 Compile can take the following arguments:

 - string
 - number